 Step 8: Use the same colors for similar days and events.
 To make those events stand out, use different fonts or bold items, underline, or resize your calendar blocks and give more space if required at some places.

-You can, even more, customize by adding dates, notes, or any other relevant details you wish to aware and keep track of.
+You can, even more, customize by adding dates, notes, or any other relevant details you wish to aware of and keep track of.

 You can also flip your Google Doc into a landscape view for a more natural-looking calendar.